 Many studies have found positive effects of beetroot or beet juice on endurance in running, swimming, cycling, and rowing.
 As for strength training and bodybuilding, the effects of beetroot and beet juice haven’t been studied extensively.

 In studies where the positive effects of beet juice were observed, the participants drank 2 cups of beet juice 2.5-3 hours before exercise.
-However, note that beet juice seems to be more likely to improve performance in recreational rather than highly-trained endurance athletes.
+However, note that beet juice seems to be more likely to improve recreational performance than highly-trained endurance athletes.

 The benefits of beetroot and beet juice for endurance possibly comes from nitrates.
 Beets and beet juice are among the best sources of nitrates in nature.

-It’s thought that beets and beet juice improve endurance by converting some of the nitrates to nitric oxide, expanding blood vessels.
-The expansion of vessels improves blood flow and increases the delivery of oxygen and nutrients to the muscle, improving endurance, and it also might speed up the removal of muscle waste products.
+It’s thought that beets and beet juice improve endurance by converting some nitrates to nitric oxide and expanding blood vessels.
+The expansion of vessels improves blood flow and increases the delivery of oxygen and nutrients to the muscle, improving endurance.
+It also might speed up the removal of muscle waste products.